-In order to assess a significant increase in the loan default risk associated with a financial asset, Hamburg Commercial Bank uses internal ratings.
+In order to assess a significant increase in the loan default risk associated with a financial instrument, Hamburg Commercial Bank uses internal ratings.
 Within this context, Hamburg Commercial Bank constantly furnishes proof that the change in rating and corresponding change in the 12-month PD takes the main risk drivers into account that lead to the change in the lifetime PD, meaning that changes in rating constitute a suitable assessment criterion for the allocation to stages.
 In the case of non-substantial modifications, it must be reassessed at the time of modification whether there has been a significant increase in credit risk since the time of initial recognition.
-The rating of substantially modified financial assets is determined based on the adjusted conditions.
+The rating of substantially modified financial instruments is determined based on the adjusted conditions.

-At Hamburg Commercial Bank, the assessment object that is relevant for the purposes of allocating financial assets to specific stages is the individual financial asset as a general rule.
-The rating of the corresponding debtor that applies at the time of addition to allocated to each financial asset.
+At Hamburg Commercial Bank, the assessment object that is relevant for the purposes of allocating financial instruments to specific stages is the individual financial instrument as a general rule.
+The rating of the corresponding debtor that applies at the time of addition to allocated to each financial instrument.
+One exception relates to securities for which different purchases of the same security are assessed jointly.
+This involves dividing the purchases in terms of similar credit quality at the time of initial recognition.
+The securities are then categorised at the level of the ISIN based on the best initial securities rating.

-The rating expected, based on the time at which a financial asset was recognised for the first time, for the reporting date in question serves as a benchmark for assessing a significant deterioration in credit quality.
+The rating expected, based on the time at which a financial instrument was recognised for the first time, for the reporting date in question serves as a benchmark for assessing a significant deterioration in credit quality.
 The expected rating is compared with the current rating to determine whether the change in rating that is defined as significant is exceeded.
 As such, a sector-specific deviation of three or two rating levels was defined as significant.
-If this is the case then the financial asset in question is allocated to Stage 2.
+If this is the case then the financial instrument in question is allocated to Stage 2.
 Otherwise, it remains at Stage 1.

-In addition, financial assets are allocated to Stage 2 at the latest if forbearance measures have been applied to the financial asset, the default has lasted more than 30 days or the PD has increased by more than 3% in absolute terms since the transaction was entered into.
+In addition, financial instruments are allocated to Stage 2 at the latest if forbearance measures have been applied to the financial instrument, the default has lasted more than 30 days or the PD has increased by more than 3 % in absolute terms since the transaction was entered into.
 In addition, the level of supervision and any covenant breaches are also included as indicators of a significant deterioration in credit quality.
-I they were assigned to Stage 1 when they were first assessed, customers on the credit watch list with a rating of BB or lower are also transferred to Stage 2 Furthermore, the Bank added another transfer criterion to the stage transfer concept in the current reporting year: A Stage 2 trigger to LTV>=85% was introduced specifically for the CRE portfolio.
-Since 1 December 2024, loans on the credit watchlist with a rating of 13 or higher and thus an average PD of 0.88% (until 30 November 2024 with a PD of 1.0% or higher) are assigned to Stage 2.
-This resulted in an increase in loan loss provisions of € 0.7 million.
-During the reporting year, the Collective Staging approach was introduced as a new transfer criterion, allowing multiple similar transactions to be manually assigned to Stage 2 if an expert assessment identifies a clear deterioration in the portfolio's credit quality.
-As at 31 December 2024 there was no reason to apply this criterion.

-HCOB does not make use of the option set out in IFRS 9.5.5.10, which allows financial assets with a low loan default risk to be assigned to Stage 1.
+Customers on the credit watch list with a rating of BB or lower are also transferred to Stage 2 if they were still assigned to Stage 1 at the time of the assessment Furthermore, the Bank added another transfer criterion to the stage transfer concept in the current reporting year: A stage 2 trigger to LTV>=85 % was introduced specifically for the CRE portfolio.
+Since 1 December 2024, loans on the credit watchlist with a rating of 13 or higher and therefore a medium PD of 0.88% (until 30 November 2024 with a PD of 1.0% or higher) have been assigned to Stage 2.
+This results in an increase in risk provisions of ≤ 0.7 million.
+In the reporting year, a new transfer criterion was introduced with collective staging, according to which several similar transactions can be manually assigned to Stage 2 on the basis of an expert assessment if the creditworthiness of this portfolio deteriorates noticeably.
+As at 31 December 2024, there was no reason to apply this criterion.
+HCOB does not make use of the option set out in IFRS 9.5.5.10, which allows financial instruments with a loss risk of loan default to be assigned to Stage 1.